top of page

 Successful Storytelling - It's a seller's market

 Many of us can get disheartened in the storytelling professions.
 So this is a simple blog to boost your moral.
 There is always demand for a good story.
 So hang in there and read this article every time you feel down.
 Here goes...
-Storytelling is a demand-driven market.
+Gotta Break Through The Clutter Storytelling is a demand-driven market.
 There is always – and I really mean always – demand for good storytellers.
 Despite appearances, good stories are in short supply.
-Just think of this: Hollywood on average produces somewhere between 500 and 700
+Just think of this: Hollywood on average produc

 Kralingen